Soul Plane

 Soul Plane is a 2004 American comedy film directed by Jessy Terrero (in his feature film directorial debut).
-The film stars Tom Arnold, Kevin Hart, Method Man and Snoop Dogg.
-Supporting actors include Mo'Nique, Loni Love, K.D.
-Aubert, D.L.
-Hughley, Godfrey and Sofia Vergara.
+The film stars a predominantly Black cast, with Kevin Hart, Tom Arnold, Method Man and Snoop Dogg playing lead roles.
+Supporting actors include Mo'Nique, Loni Love, K. D. Aubert, D. L. Hughley, Godfrey and Sofia Vergara.
 The film revolves around multiple characters in different scenarios on board an airplane.

-Soul Plane garnered negative reviews from critics and grossed $14 million worldwide against a $16 million budget.
+Soul Plane received negative reviews from critics and grossed $14 million worldwide, falling short of its $16 million budget.

 Plot

-Nashawn Wade claims that he has loved planes since he was a child, but he has a horrible experience with a typical airline: his dog Dre is classified as a checked baggage instead of a carry-on, he eats a horrible airline meal, his buttocks gets stuck in the toilet while he has diarrhea, caused by his meal, during turbulence, and Dre is fatally sucked through a jet engine after a stewardess accidentally opens the cargo door.
+Nashawn Wade claims that he has loved planes since he was a child, but he has a horrible experience with a typical airline: his dog Dre is classified as a checked baggage instead of a carry-on, he eats a horrible airline meal, his buttocks get stuck in the toilet while he has diarrhea, caused by his meal, during turbulence, and Dre is fatally sucked through a jet engine after a flight attendant accidentally opens the cargo door.

 In response to the terrible experience he endured, Nashawn sues the airline and is awarded $100,000,000 by the jury.
 He decides to use the money to start his own airline, called N.W.A.
 (Nashawn Wade Airlines), whose acronym and logo are a pop culture reference to rap group N.W.A.
 The airline specifically caters to African Americans and hip hop culture.
 The terminal at the airport is called the Malcolm X terminal, where two non-working TSA Agents, Jamiqua and Shaniece, are goofing off instead of checking belongings.
 The plane is a heavily modified Boeing 747SP, customized with low-rider hydraulics, spinners, and a dance club.
 The safety video is also a parody of the Destiny's Child song "Survivor".

 After taking off from Los Angeles International Airport, Nashawn must deal with a multitude of problems, starting with his acrophobic captain, Captain Mack.
 At a cruising altitude of Flight Level 330, it is revealed that he has never left the ground because he learned to fly on computer simulators in prison.
 Meanwhile, his cousin Muggsey sets up a miniature casino and strip joint in one of the areas of the plane (as seen in the workprint and unrated versions of the film), and Nashawn's ex-girlfriend, Giselle is on board and less than happy to see him.
 Meanwhile, the Hunkee family, the only Caucasian passengers on board, must also deal with their own problems; Elvis' daughter Heather is turning 18 and plans to use her newfound freedom by drinking and having sex, his son has transformed from an exact duplicate of him to a stereotypical wigger, and his wife is suddenly addicted to black men after viewing pictures in a pornographic magazine.